fetchai/agents-aea/docs/quickstart.md

 !!! note
     If you would rather not create an account on the registry at this point, then run `aea init --local` instead.

-## Echo skill demo
+## Echo Skill Demo

 This is a simple demo that introduces you to the main components of an AEA.

 The fastest way to have your first AEA is to fetch one that already exists!